Enhancing lithium ion battery separator performance

 Lithium Dendrite growth that may cause short circuit

-The HPA/ceramic coating performs several critical functions for lithium-ion battery separators.
-It contributes to the essential electrical insulation required for the separator’s role.
-Additionally, it offers structural support and protects against dendrites that may form in the gel electrolyte on either side of the separator (Figure 2).
-This coating significantly enhances the thermal resistance of the membrane separator, allowing for higher internal battery temperatures and supporting designs with higher power density.
-Moreover, it maintains permeability for lithium ions through the membrane, even during repeated charge and discharge cycles, ensuring efficient battery operation.
+HPA coatings also contribute to the essential electrical insulation needed for the separator’s function.
+Additionally, they provide structural support and protect against dendrite formation in the gel electrolyte on either side of the separator (Figure 3).
+Furthermore, HPA coatings maintain permeability for lithium ions through the membrane, even during repeated charge and discharge cycles, ensuring efficient battery operation.
+Overall, HPA-coated separators enable higher internal battery temperatures and support designs with greater power density.

 Figure 4.
 Polar Performance Materials High Purity Alumina (HPA) Products